linuxaustralia/constitution_and_policies/privacy_policy.md

 # About this policy

-Linux Australia, Inc.  (“Linux Australia”) operates under the Australian Privacy Principles as defined in the Australian Privacy Act 1988.
+Linux Australia, Inc.  (“Linux Australia”) operates under the Australian Privacy Principles as defined in the *Australian Privacy Act 1988*.
 While Linux Australia is not required to be bound by the Privacy Act, Linux Australia has chosen to follow the Australian Privacy Principles in the interests of openness and transparency.
 To this end, this Privacy Policy